Tackle staffing shortage, nurses' union tells Kingston hospital | CBC News

 Tackle staffing shortage, nurses' union tells Kingston hospital

-The union representing nurses at the Kingston Health Sciences Centre (KHSC) is calling on the hospital to address a staffing shortage they say is seriously impacting patient care.
+The union representing nurses at the Kingston Health Sciences Centre (KHSC) is calling on the hospital to address a staffing shortage it says is seriously impacting patient care.

 According to Erin Ariss, provincial president of the Ontario Nurses' Association, staff at KHSC have filed almost 400 patient workload complaints since 2018 in response to escalating duties.